Featured Tech Insight | AI Security

 Autonomy

-Dynamic target selection, feedback-driven adaptation, distributed coordination, and changing tactics based on success or resistance.
+Dynamic target selection, feedback-driven adaptation, distributed coordination, and changing tactics based on resistance.

 AI swarms are often compared to botnets because both involve distributed activity at scale.
-But the comparison only goes so far.
-Botnets are typically made up of compromised systems receiving commands from a controller.
-Their strength is scale and reach.
+The comparison only goes so far.
+Botnets are typically compromised systems receiving commands from a controller.
+Their strength is reach and volume.

-AI swarms add something botnets do not naturally possess: decision-making at the agent level.
-Instead of only executing instructions, swarm agents can evaluate conditions, exchange context, and modify their behavior based on what is happening in the environment around them.
+AI swarms add decision-making at the agent level.
+Instead of only executing instructions, swarm agents can evaluate conditions, exchange context, and modify behavior based on what is happening around them.

 01